 Make a Tincture

 Alcohol tinctures are used to extract different chemical components that are alcohol soluble.
-Some folks are very precise in preparation with weight and volume but I prefer the simple folklore method of 1 part plant to 2 parts alcohol.
+Some folks are very precise in preparing weight and volume, but I prefer the simple folklore method of 1 part plant to 2 parts alcohol.

-Make sure the plant material is completely covered, shake daily for 4 weeks, then strain out the plant and label your bottle with the date.
+Make sure the plant material is completely covered, shake daily for four weeks, then strain out the plant and label your bottle with the date.

 Tinctures can last up to 10 years.